angrycommiestoner/world-of-angry-gods-planning/Quest Planning/Devros Quest.md

 **Soul Siphon (Su)** If a Small or larger living creature dies within 10 feet of an astradaemon, the daemon gains 1d8 temporary hit points and a +2 bonus to Strength for 10 minutes.
 These bonuses stack with themselves.
 Incorporeal undead and living spirits traveling outside the body (such as a person using _astral projection_ or _magic jar_) take 1d8 points of damage each round within the daemon’s aura.

 **Servant of the Bound Prince (Mythic) (Ex)** The ancient Astradaemon known as Morvath, who uses the convenience of the name and form of “Dolly Winslow” to enact it’s schemes upon the material plane, has long since broken free from the yoke of the Four Horsemen and aims to bring about the return of it’s master, the original ruler of the Abyss, the being known as the Bound Prince.
 As a result, Morvath draws significant arcane *and* divine power from it’s sleeping daemonic god.
 Morvath is treated as an Incanter with a level equal to it’s racial HD, and may spend it’s Incanter bonus feats on Mythic Feats (effective incanter level: 17). ^92fe70

-**Mythic Immortality**
-If the creature is killed, it returns to life 24 hours later, regardless of the condition of its body or the means by which it was killed.
-When it returns to life, it isn’t treated as if it had rested, and doesn’t regain the use of abilities that are restored with rest until it next rests.
-This ability doesn’t apply if the creature is killed by a coup de grace or critical hit performed by either a mythic creature (or creature of even greater power) or a non-mythic creature wielding a weapon capable of bypassing epic damage reduction.
-If the creature is 10th mythic rank, it can be killed only by a coup de grace or critical hit made with an artifact.

 **Legendary Item**: [Crown Of Endless Chaos](http://spheresofpower.wikidot.com/radiances#toc5) Major Artifact; **Legendary Power** 8/8; **Legendary Surge** concentration checks and caster level checks; **Surge Die** 1d20